 Biotinidase deficiency is a highly-treatable inherited disease in which the body cannot process the vitamin biotin due to a deficiency in a particular enzyme.
 If left untreated, the disease can cause numerous life-threatening complications.
 By taking daily supplements of biotin before symptoms occur, however, all symptoms of the disease can be avoided.
 With early detection and treatment, a person with biotinidase deficiency can live a completely normal life.

 If symptoms have already appeared, treatment with biotin can reverse damage to the body already done by the disease.
-Vision or hearing loss and developmental delay, however, are irreversible.
+Vision loss, hearing loss, and developmental delay are irreversible.

 If treatment is begun after symptoms appear, some symptoms, such as skin problems and hair loss, will disappear.
 If the disease has already caused irreversible hearing or vision loss, low vision aids or hearing aids may be helpful.
 Learning specialists can assist with any irreversible developmental deficits.

 With early diagnosis and treatment, people with biotinidase deficiency can live completely normal lives with no symptoms.
 Those in whom the disease is not detected early may experience permanent damage to their hearing, vision, or intellect.
 In cases where the disease is entirely unrecognized, it can be life-threatening.

 An online support group for families affected by biotinidase deficiency, its site has stories about members living with the disease.

 Explanations of an extensive number of genetic diseases written for everyday people by the U.S. government's National Institutes of Health.

 Counsyl has renamed its products effective July 19, 2017.
 The Family Prep Screen is now the Foresight Carrier Screen.

 The new names now appear on all communications from Counsyl.
 If you have any questions, please contact Counsyl directly.